The Greatest Story Never Told: Background

-This, however, didn't prompt a break from his record company, as they offered a few stipends, leading him and his fans to believe they’d still eventually put the record out.
+This, however, didn't prompt a break from his record company, as they offered a few stipends, leading him and his fans to believe they'd still eventually put the record out.
 Saigon later suspected that Atlantic wanted to make sure he didn't take the material elsewhere and benefit from the buzz he'd created.
 While caught in this issue with Atlantic, Saigon continued to perform freestyles on hip hop radio shows, release mixtapes, and also continued to write and record The Greatest Story Never Told.
 Despite not having an official album out, Saigon gradually became somewhat of a high-profile hip hop artist, as he appeared on the covers of several magazines and had a recurring role playing himself on the hit HBO show Entourage.

 Controversies

-MySpace blog
+Myspace blog

-On June 1, 2007, Saigon posted a blog entry on his MySpace stating that he felt Atlantic Records didn't have the desire to release his album because he is a real artist, not a "jingle writer," and they only care about the money, not the music.
-He stated that the album will be released independently if Atlantic will not release it.
+On June 1, 2007, Saigon posted a blog entry on his Myspace stating that he felt Atlantic Records didn't have the desire to release his album because he is a real artist, not a "jingle writer", and they only care about the money, not the music.
+He stated that the album would be released independently if Atlantic would not release it.
 Saigon later took down that blog because he thought it offended Just Blaze.

 On June 14, 2007, Just Blaze responded to Saigon's comments on his own blog.
-He stated that he was not offended by the blog but just didn't understand why Saigon would post it now when the only thing holding up the album release is a sample clearance for the single "C'mon Baby," which Craig Kallman — president of Atlantic — was personally handling.
+He stated that he was not offended by the blog but just didn't understand why Saigon would post it now when the only thing holding up the album release was a sample clearance for the single "C'mon Baby", which Craig Kallman — president of Atlantic — was personally handling.
 Saigon then posted an apology to Just Blaze.
 Just Blaze later posted that all samples had been cleared.
 The issue has since been resolved.